genesiscommunitysuccess/docs/how-to-contribute-Internal.md

 ---

-After you have followed the instructions, your request will be reviewed by the community team.
+After you have followed these instructions, your request will be reviewed by the community team.
 Once your changes are accepted, approved and merged, you will be able to see the changes within a 1 hour.
 Thank you very much for your contribution.
 We appreciate it.